ehmcruz/pacman-sdl-opengl/readme.md

 I plan also to use it to learn (the basics of) Vulkan.

 For now, it works on the following platforms:
-- Linux
+- Linux (SDL and Opengl)
-- Windows
+- Windows (SDL only for now)

-I intend to extend it to Android latter.
+- Android (SDL only for now)

+It is possible to compile in macOS and iOS as well, but since I don't have any Apple hardware, I could not try that.

-# Overall dependencies
+## Overall dependencies

 To compile, you need a C++23 capable compiler and the following tools and libraries:

 - cmake
 - SDL
 - Opengl
 - My-lib (https://github.com/ehmcruz/my-lib).
 Cmake is configured to search **my-lib** in the same parent folder as this repository.
-If you put somewhere else, just modify the Makefile.
+If you put somewhere else, just modify **CMakeLists.txt**.
-- Boost.
+- Boost (for Linux and Windows only).
 Sub-libraries: program options.

 ## Setting the compiler